 In contrast to this is what we call Rational Suicide.
 This is where someone, due to worsening health conditions, and after careful consideration of the facts, decides that their life is complete and their quality of life has deteriorated incurably below the level they are prepared to accept.
 In these circumstances it is understandable that some people choose to end their lives rather than endure days, months or possibly years of very poor quality of life.
 This is most likely to affect those who are elderly.
 The decision should not be reached until all other avenues such as palliative care and support in living with reduced abilities have been carefully considered and found unacceptable to the individual.

 Some of those opposed to a change in the law to permit assisted suicide, argue that because suicide is legal and anyone can choose to do so if they wish, a change in the law is unnecessary.
 MDMD believe this view is cruel and heartless.
+We do not advocate this as an acceptable solution.
 The people who rationally wish to end their lives are typically weak and elderly and are suffering from one or more incurable medical conditions which they find intolerable.
 A compassionate society should not expect such people to end their lives themselves, alone, without assistance.
 MDMD campaigns for a more humane approach for those whose idea of a good death is painlessly going to sleep and never waking up, at a time of their choosing, in a comfortable environment, possibly in the company of close relatives or friends.

 Research by Dignity in Dying published in October 2014 estimated that over 7% of suicides were of people who have terminal illnesses.
 That is 10 times as many as go to Switzerland to end their life.
 This does not include people with illnesses which, though not “terminal”, are incurable and reduce their quality of life below the level they are able to tolerate, so the real proportion of “rational” suicides is likely to be much higher.